-Two questions I’m constantly asked are how much does it cost to live in Australia and also is Brisbane expensive to live?
-Now I can’t tell you about the cost of living in Perth, or how much it costs to live in Sydney, but I thought it might be useful for me to write a post that outlines our living costs in Australia.
-This will give you an idea of the cost of living in Brisbane, Australia for a family of five but hopefully it is a good starting point for you, where ever you are moving to in Australia and however many people are in your family.
+A question I get asked all of the time is: what is the cost of living in Australia compared with the UK?
+Now I can’t tell you about the cost of living in Perth, or how much it costs to live in Sydney, but I thought it might be useful for me to write a post that outlines our living costs in Brisbane in full detail.
+This will give you an idea of the cost of living in Brisbane, Australia for a family of five but I hope it gives you a good starting point to think about what your living costs in Australia might be for your family.

-Australia living expenses: The cost of living in Brisbane, Australia
+Living costs Australia: The cost of living in Brisbane, Australia

-It is difficult to write a post about living costs in Brisbane because everybody’s spending and lifestyle are totally different.
+This post is about MY own living costs in Brisbane and it relates to our lifestyle in Brisbane.
+Please remember, everybody’s spending and lifestyle are totally different.
 Some families love having a top TV package with all of the movie channels, and others are happy with freeview.
 Some people love an expensive mobile phone and others prefer a basic phone on pay as you go.
 Some love eating out in restaurants, and others always eat at home.
-For this reason, I can’t tell you exactly what your cost of living in Australia is going to be, but hopefully the post below will start you thinking about what your living costs in Australia might be.
+Some families like a posh car, others (like mine!) drive beat up old cars!
+For this reason, I can’t tell you exactly what your cost of living in Australia is going to be, but hopefully this post about our monthly outgoings when living in Brisbane will get you thinking about what your living costs in Australia might be.

 This post contains affiliate links which means the site earns a commission if you buy through some of these links at no extra cost to you.
 The full disclosure is available in the footer.